davidlattimore/davidlattimore.github.io/_posts/2024-08-28-rust-dylib-rabbit-holes.md

 The key difference here is between default visibility and protected visibility.
 The latter means that the symbol cannot be interposed (overridden).
-A default visibility symbol however can be interposed, which means that if another shared object earlier in the load order, or the executable itself defines a symbol with the same name, that will take precidence.
+A default visibility symbol however can be interposed, which means that if another shared object earlier in the load order, or the executable itself defines a symbol with the same name, that will take precedence.

 OK, so we just need to set all our symbols to protected.
 That way they'll be exported from the shared object, but won't be permitted to be overridden.